FALL FORUM

 Bruce Monger - Fall Forum 2017

-Dr. Monger received his B.A. degree from University of Washington and a Ph.D. from University of Hawaii.
+Dr. Monger is a Professor in the Department of Earth and Atmospheric Sciences at Cornell University.
 Monger uses satellite remote sensing methods to study environmental controls of oceans, and teaches a world-renowned training program for ocean remote sensing.
-He is also CURB's faculty advisor.